So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 Rocky Mountain National Park accommodates weddings with up to 30 guests, including children, photographers, officiants—any person physically there.

 Your permit application can be submitted up to 1 year before your wedding month.
-For example, if you want to get married on July 15, 2024 you can apply on July 1, 2023.
+For example, if you want to get married on July 15, 2025 you can apply on July 1, 2024.

-To apply for a wedding permit, first check the RMNP special use webpage for updates on availability or possible closures.
+Check the RMNP special use webpage for updates on availability or possible closures.
 While you’re on the website, download the Special Use Application linked on their wedding page.

-Email your completed permit to romo_fees_permits@nps.gov.
+Email your completed Special Use Application to romo_fees_permits@nps.gov.

 Once you have approval, they will instruct you on making the payment and necessary signatures.